 - Ensuring children are fully engaged in the Family Life Program

-Fully-engaged Education Track Members should be able to achieve the following by graduation:
+If you fully engage in the Education Track, you should be able to achieve the following by graduation:

-- Successfully completed an undergraduate degree or certification in the healthcare field
+- Successfully completed an undergraduate degree in desired degree field

 - On track to earn a family-sustaining wage

-- Know how to create and manage a budget to eliminate debt and build savings and how to maintain a strong credit score
+- Know how to create and manage a budget to eliminate debt, build savings and maintain a strong credit score

 - Developed the skills to manage emotional and spiritual health